peteremiller/Amazon_Vine_Analysis/README.md

 As seen in cell 6 above the total number of reviews that were part of the Vine program (paid) are 94.
 Cell 8 displys the total number of reviews not a part of the Vine program (unpaid): 40,471.

 ### How many Vine reviews were 5 stars?
-The photo below displays the total number of 5 star reviews: 15,711 (cell 26).
+The photo below displays the total number of 5 star reviews: 15,711 (cell 25).
 The number of 5 star Vine member reviews (paid) is 48 (cell 27).
 ### How many non-Vine reviews were 5 stars?
-The photo also suggests there are 15,663 non-Vine (unpaid) 5 star reviews.
+The photo also suggests there are 15,663 non-Vine (unpaid) 5 star reviews (cell 26).
 <img src="Resources/fivestar_reviews.png">

 ### What percentage of Vine reviews were 5 stars?